 The effective range of a .177 air rifle depends on its power source (spring, gas piston, PCP, or CO2), type of pellets, purpose, and even the type of rifle used.
 The Gamo Varmint Air Rifle is one example of a rifle that’s popular for its great performance and high muzzle velocity (1250 Fps) at a budget-friendly price.

 Longer-barreled air rifles allow more time for air pressure to accelerate the pellet before it leaves the barrel, which increases muzzle velocity.
-A higher muzzle velocity results in a better effective range.
+Higher velocities, often around 800–1,200 feet per second, produce flatter trajectories, allowing more accurate shots at longer distances.

 Too long, a barrel, however, and you get diminishing returns or even a drop in velocity due to air resistance or pressure drop-off.